Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

-If a vouching call results in a provisional response (e.g., 180 Ringing) or a successful response (200 OK), the originating system SHOULD immediately cancel the call and treat the attempt as if the remote system does not implement CIDVV.
+If a vouching call results in a provisional response (e.g., 180 Ringing) or a successful response (200 OK), the originating system SHOULD immediately cancel the call and treat the remote system as not implementing CIDVV.

 ## Failure and Restart Behavior